FloatingIntegers/twitterish2.0/README.md

 # twitterish2.0

-New twitterish type app using postgreSQL as a database
+New twitterish type app using postgreSQL as a database.